paraserv/illumio/README.md

 docker build -t lrillumio:latest .
 ```

-This will build the image for your current system's architecture.
+This will build the image for your current system's architecture. (add --load if you want to load the image into Docker on the current system)

-- **Note**: Ensure Docker Buildx is installed and set up correctly for multi-platform builds.

 #### Validating the Build